spethani/dad-website/_posts/2020-07-18-get-rich-start-early.md

 description: Do financial provisions look like complete Greek to you?
 Worry not, here's where to start.

 image: /assets/img/posts/get_rich_start_early.jpg
+image-description: Three people at a cafe drinking coffee and looking over at a laptop, with books laid on the table
 image-credit: Helena Lopez
 ---
 You got your dream job and are very excited.
 You go through training and orientation.
 The HR department gives you the company handbook.
 It is a nice binder that you open and glance through it, and realize that all the financial provisions look like Greek to you.
 Don’t worry, let's see what you should do.